-Govt introduces emergency legislation to de-radicalised terrorist returning from overseas
+Govt introduces new legislation to de-radicalise terrorists returning from overseas

-The Government has introduced an emergency bill to Parliament which will prevent terrorism and support the de-radicalisation of New Zealanders returning from overseas.
+The Government has introduced a new bill to Parliament which aims to prevent terrorism and support the de-radicalisation of New Zealanders returning from overseas.

-The bill has been developed in response to the situation in Syria but will apply to any situation in which a New Zealander directly engaged in terrorism overseas or facilitated or supported others to do so.
+The bill has been developed in response to the situation in Syria but will apply to any situation in which a New Zealander directly engaged in terrorism overseas, or facilitated or supported others to do so.

 The Government would not confirm, but it is highly likely that the legislation is in response to Kiwi jihadi Mark Taylor, who has been imprisoned in Syria for a number of months.